elviravaladez/javascript-understanding-the-weird-parts/README.md

 ```

 #### `call()`, `apply()`, and `bind()`
 Because JavaScript functions are a special type of object, all functions have access to special functions and methods.
-These methods include:
+The methods include:
 - `call()`
 - `apply()`
 - `bind()`